Submissions

 In order to attract scholarship of the highest standard, papers submitted by authors undergo rigorous peer review.
 The process of review normally takes between six to eight weeks.

 General Policies and Information: The content of the manuscripts engages only their authors and in no case the EPLO Publications or the EPLO.
-The Authors of articles/chronicles in the EPLO journals receive a free copy of the journal’s issue in which their articles/chronicles appear as well as the PDF format of their article/chronicle.
+Upon publication, the Authors of articles/chronicles in the EPLO journals receive a free print copy of the journal’s issue in which their articles/chronicles appear (where print version is available) and/or the PDF format of their article/chronicle.

-Copyright in all pieces accepted for publication remains with the Publisher, unless otherwise explicitly requested by the Author. lf all or any part of a manuscript is reproduced elsewhere, the Author should refer to its original place of publication, that is, the European Review of Public Law / the Central and Eastern European Legal Studies / the European Politeia or any other EPLO Publication.
+Copyright in all pieces accepted for publication remains with the Publisher, unless otherwise explicitly requested by the Author. lf all or any part of a manuscript is reproduced elsewhere, the Author should refer to its original place of publication (Journal or any other EPLO Publication).
 All rights reserved.
-No part of the EPLO Publications may be reproduced in any form, by any electronic or mechanical means, including information storage and retrieval system without written permission from the publisher.
+No part of the EPLO Publications may be reproduced in any form, by any electronic or mechanical means, including information storage and retrieval system without written permission from the Publisher.

 Formatting Standards